braintree/card-validator/README.md

 #### `valid.expirationYear(value: string, maxElapsedYear: integer): object`

 `expirationYear` accepts 2 or 4 digit years. `16` and `2016` are both valid entries.

-The `maxElapsedYear` can be overridden by passing in an `integer` as a second argument.
+The `maxElapsedYear` has a default value of 19.
+It can be overridden by passing in an `integer` as a second argument.

 ```javascript
 {